Role of Christianity in civilization: Canon law, the value of debate, and natural law from medieval universities

 Christianity in the High Middle Ages had a lasting impact on politics and law through the newly established universities.
 Canon law emerged from theology and developed independently there.
 By the 1200s, both civil and canon law had become a major aspect of ecclesiastical culture, dominating Christian thought.
 Most bishops and Popes of this period were trained lawyers rather than theologians, and much Christian thought of this time became little more than an extension of law.
 In the High Middle Ages, the religion that had begun by decrying the power of law (Romans 7:1) developed the most complex religious law the world has ever seen.
 Canon law became a fertile field for those who advocated strong papal power, and Brian Downing says that a church-centered empire almost became a reality in this era.
 However, Downing says the rule of law, established in the Middle Ages, is one of the reasons why Europe eventually developed democracy instead.

 Medieval universities were not secular institutions, but they, and some religious orders, were founded with a respect for dialogue and debate, believing good understanding came from viewing something from multiple sides.
 Because of this, they incorporated reasoned disputation into their system of studies.
 Accordingly, the universities would hold what was called a quadlibettal where a 'master' would raise a question, students would provide arguments, and those arguments would be assessed and argued.
 Brian Law says, "Literally anyone could attend, masters and scholars from other schools, all kinds of ecclesiastics and prelates and even civil authorities, all the 'intellectuals' of the time, who were always attracted to skirmishes of this kind, and all of whom had the right to ask questions and oppose arguments."
 In a kind of 'Town Hall Meeting' atmosphere, questions could be raised orally by anyone (a quolibet) about literally anything (de quolibet).

 Thomas Aquinas was a master at the University of Paris, twice, and held quodlibetals.
 Aquinas interpreted Aristotle on natural law.
 Alexander Passerin d'Entreves writes that natural law has been assailed for a century and a half, yet it remains an aspect of legal philosophy since much human rights theory is based on it.
 Aquinas taught that just leadership must work for the "common good".
-He defines a law as "an ordinance of reason" and that it can't simply be the will of the legislator and be good law.
+He defines a law as "an ordinance of reason" and that it cannot simply be the will of the legislator and be good law.
 Aquinas says the primary goal of law is that "good is to be done and pursued and evil avoided."